 You do not need to clip the full length of your binding in place all in one go.
 You can work a bit at a time… reusing the clips to attach the binding several inches ahead.

-Measure up your seam allowance
+How to measure your seam allowance

 Once clipped in place, you can either machine-stitch-it to the front and then finish by hand stitching to the back, or you may want to do it all by machine, in which case first clip it to the back.
 Take your quilt to the machine and begin stitching your seam.
 When machine sewing binding to your machine, shift your needle position so it’s 1⁄3 of the folded binding strip minus 1⁄8in.
 For example, if you’ve cut binding strips 2½in wide, this will become 1¼in once folded.
 1¼in minus 1⁄8in divided by 3 = 3⁄8in.
 So, make your seam 3⁄8in when you attach your binding.
 This will mean your binding will overlap the stitching by just the right amount when you fold it over to the other side.

 Stitch around the perimeter of the quilt, removing the clips as you go.
-Stop with the needle in the work, lift your presser foot and pivot regularly to create nice smooth curves and avoid puckers.
+Stop with the needle in the work, lift your presser foot and pivot regularly to create nice smooth curves and avoid puckers

-Use binding clips to mark your seams
+How to use binding clips to mark your seams

 You can use the end of your binding clips to mark the seam too.
 If you combine this technique with a zipper foot, this will allow you to stitch right alongside the binding clip without removing it.